FaceToKeyboard/monologue-server/README.md

 Express back end.
 MongoDB to store messages.

-There is an Android client [here](https://github.com/FaceToKeyboard/monologue-client-android).
+There is an Android client [here](https://github.com/FaceToKeyboard/monologue-client-android), developed using the [Ionic framework](https://ionicframework.com/).

 To get messages for a particular user ID, use a query string: